Top Real Estate Sales Advice

 To be sure, there can be exceptions, such as when you are in a great area with high visibility such as a main road.

-If you do decide to “go it alone”, keep in mind that you are responsible for screening everyone that sees the house, and for being available during the day for showings and then making sure the buyer is qualified.
+If you do decide to “go it alone”, keep in mind that you are responsible for screening everyone that sees the house, and for being available during the day for showings.
+When selling for sale by owner you will also need to make sure the buyer is qualified.
+It is highly advisable that you understand the difference between a mortgage pre-qualification and pre-approval letter.
+There is a very big difference between these two mortgage terms.
+When selling a home it is advisable that you make sure the buyer has been pre-approved for a loan.
+A pre-qualification letter does very little to prove the buyer has the ability to procure a mortgage for your home.
+This is a home selling tip you do not want to overlook!
 These are all details that a Real Estate agent can and will handle for you.

 Choosing The Wrong Realtor

 If you choose the wrong Realtor to list your home, it is a difficult mistake to overcome during the sales process.
-If the agent has pushy or argumentative personality run the other way!
-Above all else choose and honest and ethical agent.
+If the agent has pushy or argumentative personality, run the other way!
+Above all else choose and honest and ethical real estate agent.

-Some Realtors will mislead you by giving you an inflated value for your home in order to get you to list the home with them.
-They then brow beat your for price reductions for the remainder of the contract until the home sells.
+Some Realtors will mislead you by giving you an inflated value for your home to get you to list the home with them.
+They then brow beat you for price reductions for the remainder of the contract until the home sells.

-Lastly, an agent with great marketing skills is worth their weight in gold.
+Lastly, an agent with excellent marketing skills is worth their weight in gold.
 Make sure the Realtor you choose knows how to market your home online This should be a critical piece of the agent selection process.
 Asking great Real Estate interview questions of the Realtor can go a long way in selecting a real pro!
+Real Estate agents are a dime a dozen.
+Since there are so many it is easy to make the wrong selection.
+Do your home work like you would selecting any other contractor.

 Selling At The Wrong Time